Carlos Alcaraz: Jannik Sinner

-Carlos Alcaraz and Jannik Sinner have faced each other 16 times on the ATP Tour, with Alcaraz leading 10–6.
+Carlos Alcaraz and Jannik Sinner have faced each other 17 times on the ATP Tour, with Alcaraz leading 10–7.

 Notable early matches include the 2022 US Open quarterfinal, which Alcaraz won en route to the title in five sets after saving a match point.

-The pair met three times in 2024, with Alcaraz winning all three matches: a semifinal at Indian Wells, where Alcaraz claimed the title; a semifinal at Roland Garros, where Alcaraz claimed the title; and the final of the China Open.
-At three hours and twenty-one minutes, it was the longest match in the history of the tournament.
+The pair met three times in 2024, with Alcaraz winning all three matches, including the tightly contested final of the China Open.
 Sinner lost as many matches to Alcaraz in 2024 as he did to all other players on tour combined.